 Factories weren’t safe in the 1920’s.
 Many still made use of child labor, deaths weren’t uncommon, and fires did happen.
-However, the way Metropolis depicts a factory is not a realistic representation.
+However, the way Metropolis depicts a factory is not a realistic representation, then or now.
 It was a caricature designed to bring awareness of the dangerous work conditions in factories to the general public.

 Modern Times and Metropolis have completely different tones.
 Where Metropolis is almost horrifying and sinister in order to make a statement, Modern Times takes a more tongue in cheek approach to be entertaining, but still makes the point that factories can be dehumanizing.